 Mount the iSCSI Target in Windows

-1. On the Windows machine, search for and launch iSCSI Initiator, as shown in Figure 2.
+1. On the Windows machine, search for and launch iSCSI Initiator.

-2. In iSCSI Initiator, enter the IP address of the Datto appliance or offsite server hosting the share into the Target field, as shown in Figure 3.
+2. In iSCSI Initiator, enter the IP address of the Datto appliance or offsite server hosting the share into the Target field.
 Then, click Quick Connect.

-4. In the Quick Connect window, click the iSCSI target you want to connect to, as shown in Figure 4.
-Then, click Connect.
+3. In the Quick Connect window, click the iSCSI target you want to connect to, Then, click Connect.

-If the iSCSI target uses a password (such as a cloud-based target created by Datto Support) or if it is an iSCSI file restore that has CHAP Authentication enabled, you will receive an Authentication Failure message.
+If the iSCSI target uses a password (such as a cloud-based target created by Datto Support) or if it is an iSCSI volume restore that has CHAP Authentication enabled.
+Take the following steps to avoid an Authentication Failure message.